C0mposer/PCSX2-Memory-Accessor/README.md

 # PCSX2 Memory Accessor

-A Python wrapper for PCSX2's Pine IPC protocol, allowing you to read and write PS2 memory from Python scripts.
+A Python API for reading & writing PCSX2\'s emulator memory, using the Pine IPC protocol.

 ## Installation
 ```